browserengineering/book/book/security.md

     difference.
 Therefore, you get a clue about the password from *how long* it takes to check a password guess; this is called a [timing side channel][timing-attack].
-This book is about the browser, not the server, but a real web application has to do do a [constant-time string comparison][constant-time]!
+This book is about the browser, not the server, but a real web application has to do a [constant-time string comparison][constant-time]!

 [timing-attack]: https://en.wikipedia.org/wiki/Timing_attack